The dual minimum distance of arbitrary dimensional algebraic--geometric codes: Examples and applications

 \subsubsection{Surfaces of higher degree}

 To conclude this subsection on codes on surfaces, let us give some example of surfaces of higher degree.
-Notice that, Theorem \ref{inclusion} together with Remark \ref{degree4} assert that almost all surfaces in $\P^3$ of degree $\geq 4$ do not contain any line, plane conic and plane cubic, even over the algebraic closure of their based field.
+Theorem \ref{inclusion} together with Remark \ref{degree4} in Appendix \ref{append} asserts that almost all surfaces in $\P^3$ of degree $\geq 4$ do not contain any line, plane conic and plane cubic, even over the algebraic closure of their based field.
 Moreover, we produced a \textsc{Magma} program checking all the plane sections of a surface and asserting whether they are all irreducible.

 Thus, one can expect to find a lot of surfaces giving dual codes of minimum distance $>3m$.

 \begin{exmp} Over $\F_7$, the surface defined by the equation $x^4 + 2 x^3 y + 4 x^3 t + 3 x^2 z^2 + 6 x y^3 + 4 x z^2 t + 4 y^3 z + 6 y^2 t^2 + 5 y t^3 + 4 z^4 $ does not contain any line, plane conic or plane cubic.
 It has $54$ rational points in the affine chart $\{t \neq 0\}$.
 Therefore, Theorem \ref{main} asserts that the codes $C_L(\Delta, G_{m})^{\bot}$ are respectively of the form $[54,50,\geq 3]$, $[54, 44, \geq 4]$, $[54, 34, \geq 9]$ and $[54,20,\geq 12]$ when $m=1,2,3,4$. \end{exmp}